voryx/Thruway/README.md

-AutobahnPHP
+Thruway
 ===========

-AutobahnPHP is a Client and Server Library that aims to be compatible with the [Autobahn project](http://autobahn.ws/) and [WAMP2](http://wamp.ws/).
+Thruway is a Client and Server Library that aims to be compatible with the [Autobahn project](http://autobahn.ws/) and [WAMP2](http://wamp.ws/).

 Basically, we like the WAMP idea, but we wanted to be able to work with it in PHP.